 The second is free-to-play mobile games, which have long relied on small transactions to make money.
 Developers would artificially restrict gameplay in order to get players to invest in these “microtransactions” that would make the game more fun.
 These have since made their way to console and PC games as new characters, items and other in-game materials.

-Loot boxes have become more and more popular in the last year.
-Recent games featuring them include Overwatch, Star Wars Battlefront II, FIFA 17, Forza Motorsport 7, Middle-earth: Shadow of War, Gears of War 4 and Halo 5: Guardians.
+Loot boxes have become more and more popular in the last few years.
+Recent games featuring them include Apex Legends, Overwatch, Star Wars Battlefront II, FIFA 19, Middle-earth: Shadow of War, Gears of War 4 and Halo 5: Guardians.
 Even more games include microtransactions, which often let you pay real-world money for in-game currency.

 In the case of loot boxes, many gamers equate them to gambling.
 You open up a box and get items that may or may be what you want, or they may be worthless (though, unlike gambling, you always get something).
 Think of them like a digital pack of baseball cards, though at least you could sell baseball cards you didn’t want, or trade them for ones you do.
 That’s generally not the case in loot boxes.